yodarango/yodarango/README.md

 * 🌍  I'm based in Tennessee
 * ✉️  You can contact me at [hey@danielrangel.net](mailto:hey@danielrangel.net)
 * 🚀  I'm currently working on [Bible Scholar App](http://biblescholar.app)
-* 🧠  I'm learning C# and Rust
+* 🧠  Learning Rust and loving it 🦀
-* 🤝  I'm open to collaborating on Christian based projects
+* 📱  If you would liek to collaborate in [Bible Scholar App](https://biblescholar.app) let reach out to me via developer@biblescholar.app
 * ⚡  I love reading, lifting, mountain biking and creating content.
 I am pursuing my masters in Theology from BIOLA

 <a href="https://www.twitter.com/yodarango" target="_blank" rel="noreferrer"><img